Can I Eat Expired Red Wine Vinaigrette Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened?

 Expert Source

-"According to EFSA, commercially bottled red wine vinaigrette salad dressing sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight, and used within the expiration date indicated on the packaging to ensure food safety."
+"According to the CDC, commercially bottled red wine vinaigrette salad dressing sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight.
+Once opened, it should be refrigerated and used within the timeframe indicated on the packaging to ensure food safety."

 ✅Fresh Red Wine Vinaigrette Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened